sryze/ping/README.md

 --------

 To build ping you'll need a C89 compiler and CMake.
-Supported platforms include Linux, Mac OS X, Windows (MSVC, Cygwin, MinGW), FreeBSD and NetBSD.
+Supported platforms include Linux, Mac OS X, Windows (MSVC, Cygwin, MinGW), FreeBSD, NetBSD, OpenBSD, Solaris.

 After you cloned this repo run the following commands to build an executable: